FabienCarmagnac/InterviewX/README.md

 # Limitations

-If the program  is stopped and restarted, the program cant request the D. servers to fill the market data missing during down-time.
+  * If the program  is stopped and restarted, the program cant request the D. servers to fill the market data missing during down-time.
+The D. API does not support it.
-There is no control about disk space.
+  * There is no control about disk space.

 # TODO tech
   * Adds try/catch for some critical blocks to avoid zombie threads.